 - Feeling depressed, weak and dizzy

 Over the years, as per research, anaemia has over 400 types and all of these can be categorized into three groups:

 Anaemia caused by loss of blood: This is a common occurrence in women who experience pregnancy and menstruation.
-Other causes are ulcers and inflammation in the stomach, and even cancer.
+Other causes may range from ulcers and inflammation in the stomach to cancer.

 Anaemia caused by the decrease in red blood cells: This type of anaemia is caused due to sickle-shaped red blood cells in the body or due to bone marrow or iron deficiencies or vitamin deficiency.
 Lifestyle is a major indicator of this type of anaemia.

 Anaemia caused by the destruction of red blood cells: This is a type of anaemia that is passed on from generation to generation.
 It can be caused by severe hypertension, tumours, infections or reaction to skin burns or even a chemical attack.

 It is important to get a thorough diagnosis and know the type of anaemia a person is suffering from to make changes in their lifestyle, food habits and medication.
 It is important to visit a doctor and seek clarity.
 Lifestyle modification and a healthy diet may help to manage anaemia.

 Results aren’t immediate, so if one feels like napping often, it is a normal phenomenon.

-Patients from suffering from severe Anaemia, they might be suggested to undergo the following:
+Patients suffering from severe anaemia, might be suggested to undergo the following:

 - Transfusion of blood